Synthesis report for the years 2014-2017

 The dynamics of complex physical or biophysical phenomena involves many agents, e.g. proteins or cells – which can be seen as active agents.
 Mathematically, they can be represented either explicitly as individuals with their dynamics modelled e.g. through branching trees and piecewise deterministic Markov processes (PDMP), or stochastic differential equations, or under certain conditions be grouped or locally averaged, in which case their dynamics is mimicked by Ordinary or Partial Differential Equations (ODEs/PDEs).

-Biology and medicine presently face the difficulty to make sense of the data newly available by means of recent signal acquisition methods.
-Modelling through agent-based or continuous models is a unique way to explain (model) the observations and then compute, control and predict the consequences of the mechanisms under study.
+Biology and medicine presently face the difficulty to make sense of the data newly available by means of recent signal acquisition methods and to take appropriate actions through possible treatment pathways.
+Modeling through agent-based or continuous models is a unique way to explain (model) the observations and then compute, control and predict the consequences of the mechanisms under study.
 These are the overall goals of Mamba.

 We revisited the well-known Lifshitz-Slyozov model, which takes into account only polymerisation and depolymerisation, and progressively enriched the model.
 Taking into account depolymerisation and fragmentation reaction term may surprisingly stabilisde the system, since a steady size-distribution of polymers may then emerge, so that “Ostwald ripening” does not happen [article].